 V

-What are benefits in kind (Sachbezüge) in payroll?
+Sachbezüge: What are the benefits in kind in payroll?

 A benefit in kind is a benefit to the employee that does not consist of the transfer of wages.
 However, it still offers the employee a “non-cash” advantage.
 A ‘non-cash’ benefit is a benefit that the employee receives at better conditions than usual because he or she receives it ‘in kind’.

-The employee receives tax deductions for the benefit in kind, and this is also deducted from the wage or salary.
-But he or she receives the corresponding benefit at better conditions than if he or she were to pay for it “normally”.
+The employee receives tax deductions for the benefit in kind, which are also deducted from the wage or salary.
+However, he or she receives the corresponding benefit at better conditions than if he or she were to pay for it “normally.”

 For German employees, the most important benefits in kind are (as of 2021):